 “How long after you get the subpoena should this take?”
 I ask, my voice muffled by the desk.

 “Mr. Grey,” a soft voice calls me from my right.
-Sarah is handing me my blackberry.
+I raise my head and Sarah is handing me my blackberry.

 “Thank you, Sarah.”
 I say as I take the phone.
 “Barney?”